Change accessibility Google translate Change contrast Font size

 • Do I need to record the images, or is a live feed enough?

-• Has my CCTV system got an audio-recording facility?
+• Has my CCTV/smart doorbell system got an audio-recording facility?

-The ICO also suggests that you speak to your neighbours before installing your system to listen to any objections and inviting them to view the footage.
+The ICO also suggests that you speak to your neighbours before installing your system to listen to any objections and, post-installation, in most cases providing or deleting some of the recording if asked by a neighbour or person whose images have been captured.

 What if I need to capture video surveillance of another person involved in anti-social behaviour?